top of page

 Best Route for Inexperienced Graduates

 Graduates without experience usually succeed by joining a supported placement programme rather than applying independently.
+Organisations like The Fewer Things help graduates:

 • Secure legal work visas